The Queen of Spain's Beard: Plot

 Edmund's next strategy is to get out of the marriage by marrying someone else.
 He sends Percy to find a suitable fiancée while Baldrick kidnaps a Roman Catholic priest to perform the ceremony.
-Edmund – still wearing his flamboyantly gay outfit – attempts to marry a giggling peasant girl named, Tully Applebottom.
+Edmund – still wearing his flamboyantly gay outfit – attempts to marry a giggling peasant girl named Tully Applebottom.
+After Tully mentions that she is already married, Edmund insists that the church be a "bit adaptable" and Baldrick coerces the priest to carry out the ceremony (who crosses his fingers behind his back to discount the marriage).
 The ceremony is abruptly halted by Tully's enraged husband, who ejects Edmund by threatening him with a scythe, assuming him to be the Earl of Doncaster.

 On the eve of the wedding, Edmund's last hope is to make the Infanta lose her virginity, thus making her ineligible for marriage.
 He sends Baldrick into the Infanta's bedchamber to "deflower" her.
 In total darkness, Baldrick is heard struggling desperately, while the Infanta's lustful exclamations are helpfully translated for Baldrick by Don Speekingleesh.
 Edmund, feigning sorrow, informs King Richard that the Infanta is not a virgin.
-The King brushes the revelation aside – only one of them has to be a virgin (that one, of course, being Edmund).
+The King brushes the revelation aside, saying that he already knew – only one of them has to be a virgin (that one, of course, being Edmund).

 The following day, the marriage ceremony begins and the Infanta is impatient.
 A traumatised Baldrick is shown covered in bruises from the previous night's tryst.
 Unexpectedly, the wedding is suddenly halted when news arrives that Spain, Switzerland, and France have joined forces.
-Realizing that the only country in Europe England can ally with now is Hungary, the King ejects the Infanta from the court, and declares that Edmund must now marry a Hungarian princess.
+Realising that the only country in Europe England can ally with now is Hungary, the King ejects the Infanta from the court, and declares that Edmund must now marry a Hungarian princess.
 Edmund is disappointed once again — Princess Leia of Hungary turns out to be an eight-year-old girl.
 The wedding goes ahead, and Edmund spends his entire wedding night wearily reading fairy tales to his child bride.